ark-us/wasmx/README.md

 ## NOT PRODUCTION READY

 You will encounter bugs and incomplete features.
-There are known security issues.
 This is a work in progress.

 ## WHY?